3 World Trade Center: Initial construction and disputes

 In 2007, the PANYNJ started constructing the East Bathtub, a 6.7 acre site that was to form the foundations of 3 and 4 WTC.
 The process involved excavating a trench around the site to a depth of 70 ft, then constructing a slurry wall around the site.
 The PANYNJ was supposed to give the site to Silverstein Properties at the end of 2007; the contractors would have received a $10 million bonus if they had completed the work early.
 If Silverstein did not receive the site by January 1, 2008, the PANYNJ would pay Silverstein $300,000 per day until the site was transferred.
 The agency ultimately gave the site to Silverstein on February 17, 2008.
 The PANYNJ paid a $14.4 million penalty for turning over the site 48 days after the deadline.

-Investment bank Merrill Lynch & Co. expressed interest in relocating its headquarters to 3 World Trade Center in mid-2008.
+Merrill expressed interest in relocating its headquarters to 3 World Trade Center in mid-2008.
 Following this, the PANYNJ voted to extend the deadline for the building's completion to June 2012.
 Merrill had been the first private firm to show interest in leasing significant amounts of space at the World Trade Center, and the announcement raised the possibility that 3 WTC could be redesigned for Merrill's use.
-The PANYNJ offered to lease the underlying land to Merrill for $510 million, 25 percent lower than the agency's original asking price for the land, and Silverstein offered to sell his stake in the project for $340 million.
+The PANYNJ offered to lease the underlying land to Merrill for $510 million, 25% lower than the agency's original asking price for the land, and Silverstein offered to sell his stake in the project for $340 million.
 Merrill balked at Silverstein's offer, and it withdrew from the project in July 2008 after failing to secure a lease on favorable terms.
 Merrill's withdrawal came shortly after the PANYNJ had announced that the World Trade Center redevelopment would be delayed significantly.
 Meanwhile, police officials expressed concern that the building's all-glass design posed a security risk.
 A study published in early 2009 predicted that 3 WTC would not be fully occupied until 2037, due to the 2008 financial crisis.